 Pera Museum is a museum mainly focused on orientalism in 19th Century and was built in 1893.
 It also hosts exhibitions and contains World famous Kütahya Tiles and Ceramics.

 The Spice Bazaar aka Mısır Çarşısı is one of the largest bazaars in İstanbul.
-It is located in Eminönü and inside of it you can buy spices, Turkish delights, jewellery, souvenirs, dried fruits and nuts.
-You can also shop for semi precious stones (I love collecting them) right next to the shops outside of the bazaar.
-The Grand Bazaar on the other hand, is the oldest and largest bazaar in the world with 4,000 shops and 350,000 visitors a day!
+It is located in Eminönü and inside of it, you can buy spices, Turkish delights, jewelry, souvenirs, dried fruits, and nuts.
+You can also shop for semi-precious stones (I love collecting them) right next to the shops outside of the bazaar.
+The Grand Bazaar, on the other hand, is the oldest and largest bazaar in the world with 4,000 shops and 350,000 visitors a day!

 To see the famous Turkish tulips (yes, the tulips in the Netherlands are originally from Turkey) you can check Emirgan Park or Gülhane Park!

 And the last but not least, The Prince Islands.
 It is consist of 9 Islands; Büyükada, Heybeliada, Burgazada, Kınalıada, Sedef Adası, Yassıada, Sivriada, Kaşık Adası and Tavşan Adası.
-The most biggest ones and mostly visited ones are Büyükada, Heybeliada, Burgazada and Kınalıada.
-You can take a boat trip to reach to the islands and in the islands you can travel all around it with bikes, by walking or with phaetons.
-You can also mesmerized by the nature, eat ice creams, shop souvenirs, wander around historical buildings and cute houses, sun bathe, enjoy the liquid sunsets and even swim!
+The biggest ones and mostly visited ones are Büyükada, Heybeliada, Burgazada, and Kınalıada.
+You can take a boat trip to reach the islands and in the islands, you can travel all around it with bikes, by walking or with phaetons.
+You can also be mesmerized by nature, eat ice creams, shop souvenirs, wander around historical buildings and cute houses, sunbathe, enjoy the liquid sunsets and even swim!